 Learning Circles: Each week is four and one-half days long, with an average of 30 hours class time.
 Additional time is spent in reflection before and after classes with the Vision Keeper, writing journal reflections and other assignments.
 Successful participation in one week-long Learning circle is one Credit.
 Students in the Order of Ministry (Ordained, Diaconal) require a minimum of 45 credits over five years to complete.
 Students in the three-year program for Designated Lay Ministry require a minimum of 27 credits over 3 years.

 Field Placements: Field placements may occur in a variety of settings, including paid accountable ministry or employment community work such education, social work, counseling, health care.
 Field placements can also be volunteer positions.
 Whether paid or volunteer, field work will include active participation in a congregation.
-Students attend two-week Learning Circles four times per year, with one additional week being active participation in Grand Council and or Presbytery meetings of the All Native Circle Conference (or equivalent).
+Students attend two-week Learning Circles four times per year, with one additional week being active participation in Grand Council and or Presbytery meetings of the All Native Circle Conference (or the equivalent in the new Indigenous ministry organization).
 For completion, students must have successful participation in paid or volunteer work equivalent to half time (20 hours per week) in each of the five years (Ordained, diaconal) or three years (Lay Designated Ministry).

 Vision Keepers: The action-reflection education model allows students to gain practical experience in their field placement, receive guidance and support from elders and others in the community, as well is from a Vision Keeper (a term equivalent to “education supervisor” but more consistent with Aboriginal ways of offering direction and wisdom), and reflect on what they learn in the courses and field placement.
 The Learning Circles are designed to follow the traditional Aboriginal ways of learning, with wisdom and insight being shared by all participants – the students, resources leaders, and an elder.